mgao14/MICB475_25W2_Team_13/Team_Meetings/Mar_19.md

 - Since our hypothesis focuses on comparing bacteria that are unique to FeSO₄ and MNP supplementation, would it be more meaningful to highlight only the taxa exclusive to FeSO₄ and MNP rather than listing all of the taxonomic groups represented by the ASVs in the Venn diagram?
   - Hypothesis: See greater amounts of pathogenic bacteria and lower commensal bacteria with FeSO4 supplementation compared to MNP.

+ISA analysis (discuss only if time permits)
+- All five belong to the phylum Bacillota (formerly Firmicutes) and to the classes Bacilli or Clostridia.
+Members of these groups are often anaerobic or facultatively anaerobic gut residents that can metabolize carbohydrates, produce short‑chain fatty acids, and modulate host immunity.
+- Shifts toward Finegoldia/Anaerococcus under metal stress may reflect a community moving toward proteolytic, opportunistic taxa, whereas the loss of Leuconostoc under MNP could signal disruption of lactic‑acid‑producing, carbohydrate‑fermenting guilds.
+- Treatment‑specific patterns
+1. Limosilactobacillus and Faecalimonas appear only when the MNP treatment is present or in the untreated control, but never under FeSO₄.
+This suggests they may thrive in the baseline community or in response to nanoparticle exposure, but are suppressed by excess iron.
+2. Leuconostoc is detected in FeSO₄ and control samples but absent under MNP, indicating a potential indicator of iron‑rich conditions or a sensitivity to nanoparticle stress.
+3. Finegoldia and Anaerococcus occur in both FeSO₄ and MNP but not in the control, implying they are general responders to metal‑related stress (either ionic Fe²⁺ or particulate MNP).
+Their relatively high indicator values (≈0.52‑0.56) and low p‑values (especially Finegoldia at 0.01) strengthen this interpretation.

 **Aim 3:**
 DESeq2 Analysis Plots: https://drive.google.com/file/d/1OKD3LslDeTyhQB1zGfiiP8PxdOmCuirZ/view?usp=sharing